OpenHFT/Chronicle-Map/README.md

 lines (128 bytes +), only the lines you touch sit in your CPU cache and if you have multiple pages (8+ Kbytes) only the pages you touch use memory or disk.
 The CPU cache usage matters as it can be 10000x smaller than main memory.

+#### How many bytes is each entry

+For example, if you had ant entry that had both Integer keys and values, these take exactly 4 bytes themselves.
+There is also multi-map overhead per entry, ~6 bytes if your segment size is < 64k, ~9 if < 16m and ~12 if > 16m entries per segment.
+If you create replicated map, there is also 10 bytes per entry for replication purposes.

+We suggest you don't configure size for constant-sized keys or values, instead you can use the builder methods .constantKeySizeBySample(sampleKey) and .constantValueSizeBySample(sampleValue), For common types like Integer we suggest you don't use these methods, for example ChronicleMap knows that Integer is 4 bytes long, Long is 8, etc.

 ### Size of space reserved on disk